 Here are Some Ways to Practice Gratitude

 Happiness Jar: Find a big jar.
 Each day on a small piece of paper, write down the happiest thing that happened to you that day.
 Date, fold up, and add to the jar.
-I keep meaning to decorate my jar but I haven’t yet.

 I’m never going to recommend anything that I haven’t tried myself and found some kind of value to it.
 In fact, by the middle of the month, I was sure that I wasn’t going to end up writing about gratitude because it seemed kind of boring and how do you even write about something with such subtle results?

 However, the fact that I’m sitting here writing about it means that I think that is does have value.
 Gratitude is easy, takes little time, and doesn’t require spending any money.
 Be creative and find your own ways that are meaningful to you.

 I’d love to hear from anyone that has done something like this or from anyone that tries it.
 Comment below so we can encourage each other.

 The post about my gratitude practice marked the beginning of huge changes for me.
 I talk about some of those changes here.

 To keep up with the best of My Think Big Life on Pinterest

 Be the first to get exclusive content straight to your email inbox along with updates, AHA moments, and freebies.

 And if part of your plan for the new year is getting a new job, be sure and check out my resume writing page.
 I am passionate about resume writing and helping people have access to new opportunities.